somnambulist-tech/api-bundle/docs/api_documentor.md

 #### Providing Example Request Data

-New in 3.4.0 the example method can be tagged with the attribute `#[OpenApiExamples]`.
-This can be placed on one method that will return the examples.
-The previous interface is deprecated in-favour of the attribute and will be removed in the next major version.
+To add examples, tag the method with the attribute `#[OpenApiExamples]`.
+This should be placed on one method that will return the examples.

-New in 3.2.0: example data can be added for query arguments and request body form requests.
-The form request needs to implement the `HasOpenApiExamples` interface and then return an array of example data.

 __Note:__ the two array formats are different and are handled slightly differently depending on the request method.